-That’s when the Newfoundland and Labrador Department of Transportation and Works (NLDTW) said ‘enough was enough’ and replaced it with a new Polymer-Coated Super•Cor Box Culvert with Vist-A-Wall Wingwalls from AIL.
+That’s when the Newfoundland and Labrador Department of Transportation and Works (NLDTW) said “enough is enough” and replaced it with a new Polymer-Coated Super-Cor Box Culvert with MSE Precast Panel Wingwalls from AIL.
 No doubt the prospect of a 75+ year design service life was too good to refuse.

-Province’s Mabey detour bridge drops in for a piggyback
+Province’s Modular Bridge System drops in for a piggyback

-We ran into a kindred spirit on this project when the Province’s own Mabey Compact 200 Modular Panel Bridge showed up to help with the traffic diversion.
-Our AIL Group sister company, Algonquin Bridge, is the exclusive distributor for the popular Mabey Bridge systems for the Canadian sales or rental markets.
-In this case, the Compact 200 was installed piggyback-style, on top an even older concrete bridge just upstream from this site.
+We ran into a kindred spirit on this project when the Province’s own Algonquin Modular Bridge System showed up to help with the traffic diversion.
+In this case, the bridge system was installed piggyback-style, on top of an even older concrete bridge just upstream from this site.